fbpx

 Brief History of the Luau

-Things changed in 1819 when King Kamehameha II got rid of the religious aspects and pivoted the ‘aha’aina into the present-day luau.
+Things changed in 1819 when King Kamehameha II removed the religious aspects and pivoted the ‘aha’aina into the present-day luau feast.
 This was a big societal change as men and women were allowed to eat together.

 After that, luaus were mostly for royalty.
 And then primarily for family celebrations.

 It wasn’t until the 1960s that Hawaiian luaus became a tourist attraction.
-That’s when Hawaii tourism really exploded.
+That’s when Hawaii tourism really exploded, offering families and visitors an amazing experience of culture and celebration.

 There’s a big difference in authenticity between Hawaiian luaus.

-Honestly, many luaus are geared for tourists and feature corny jokes, mediocre dancing, and lots of alcohol.
+Honestly, many luaus are geared toward tourists and feature corny jokes, mediocre dancing, and lots of alcohol.

 However, it’s becoming trendy to offer smaller, more intimate luaus.
 They focus on good food, quality hula dancing, and lots of small group activities.

-It’s really important to read luau reviews before booking anything if you’re looking for an authentic Hawaiian luau.
+It’s really important to read luau reviews before booking anything if you’re looking for an ancient tradition like an authentic Hawaiian luau.

 Two Hawaiian Men preparing to Dance with Fire in Maui